Travel or receive medical or dental treatment abroad

 Advance decision is valid for medical treatment in EU/EEA countries.

-You cannot receive an advance decision if you are travelling to Turkey or Switzerland.
+You cannot receive an advance decision if you are travelling to Turkey, Switzerland or Great Britain.

 You cannot receive retrospective compensation for costs in connection with planned medical treatment in Turkey or Switzerland.